Chiral numerical renormalization group: Noninteracting Benchmark

-The discrete version can be evaluated at the single-particle eigenenergies.
-We plot the different unique components of the spectral function for $v_{F}/R\ll\Gamma$ and $v_{F}/R\gg\Gamma$ in Figs.\,\ref{fig:NI-Spec-Large-Gamma} and \ref{fig:NI-Spec-Small-Gamma}, respectively.
-Observe that the diagonal elements (which are real by construction) are equal $\mathbf{A}_{11}\left(\omega\right)=\mathbf{A}_{22}\left(\omega\right)$ and independent of $R$.
-They are correctly captured at all energy scales, as indicated by the circles.
-The off-diagonal elements are trickier: their magnitude follows the same Lorentzian as the diagonal terms and is correctly captured at all scales, but they also have a phase, which for $\omega<v_{F}/R$ is correctly captured, but for $\omega\gg v_{F}/R$ is highly oscillatory, and thus cannot be captured by the logarithmic discretization.
+Observe that the diagonal elements (which are real by construction) are equal, $\mathbf{A}_{11}\left(\omega\right)=\mathbf{A}_{22}\left(\omega\right)$, independent of $R$, and equal to the spectral function of a single-impurity resonant-level model (i.e., the $R\to\infty$ limit).
+This is a key signature of chirality, and any local perturbation, e.g., an onsite potential or different coupling $t_{0}$, at either of the impurities will not affect the other impurity {[}i.e., its spectral function---see discussion around Eq.\,(\ref{eq:RLM-asymmetry}){]}.
+The discrete version of the spectral function can be evaluated at the single-particle eigenenergies, with its different unique components plotted in Figs.\,\ref{fig:NI-Spec-Large-Gamma} and \ref{fig:NI-Spec-Small-Gamma} for $v_{F}/R\ll\Gamma$ and $v_{F}/R\gg\Gamma$, respectively.
+The diagonal (local) elements are correctly captured at all energy scales, as indicated by the circles.
+The off-diagonal elements are trickier: Their magnitude follows the same Lorentzian as the diagonal terms and is correctly captured at all scales, but they also have a phase, which for $\omega<v_{F}/R$ is correctly captured, but for $\omega\gg v_{F}/R$ is highly oscillatory, and thus cannot be captured by the logarithmic discretization.